hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Recv.3.rst

 specified by *datatype*.

 The length of the received message must be less than or equal to the length of the receive buffer.
-An :ref:`MPI_ERR_TRUNCATE` is returned upon the overflow condition.
+An MPI_ERR_TRUNCATE is returned upon the overflow condition.

 If a message that is shorter than the length of the receive buffer